 Sedhiou Band "Africa Kambeng" (Africassette Records, 1998)

-At the time of this recording, the Sedhiou Band was the longest-lived working ensemble in West Africa, with a sound that is both accomplished and rough.
+At the time of this recording, Senegal's Sedhiou Band was the longest-lived working ensemble in West Africa, with a sound that is both accomplished and rough.
 "Afro-Manding," as they call it, combines the sleek, intricate electric guitar playing of other modern African pop with a more rugged, rural regional folk style -- keening vocals, irregular, stuttering rhythms and a chunky sense of harmony.
 It's unusual and alluring...
 Also present is a strong Afro-Cuban influence, best heard in gentle songs like the Spanish-language "El Carretero," and the luxurious "Combinacion," which uses the venerable "Guantanamera" as the base for an extended, gritty jam session.
-Definitely worth checking out!
+Although this session was cut in 1998, the group had a catalog of earlier recordings dating back to the early 1970s, much of it released only on cassette tapes, though also some stuff came out on vinyl.
+This later set is definitely worth checking out.

 Shikamoo Jazz "Chela Chela, v.1" (RetroAfric Records, 1995)